aspose-cloud/aspose-cells-cloud-docs/cells/getting-started/overview/_index.md

 [Aspose.Cells Cloud API Reference](https://apireference.aspose.cloud/cells/) is the easiest way to try out our APIs right away in your browser!
 It allows you to effortlessly interact and try out every single operation our APIs exposes.

 ## **Security and Authentication**
 The Aspose.Cells for Cloud APIs are secured and requires authentication.

-For more information about authenticationc requests, please check the [Authentication API Requests Page](/total/getting-started/rest-api-overview/authenticating-api-requests/)
+For more information about authenticating requests, please check the [Authenticating API Requests Page](/total/getting-started/rest-api-overview/authenticating-api-requests/)